 It is over forty years since Michael Porter published his groundbreaking article on 'How Competitive Forces Shape Strategy' in Harvard Business Review in 1979.
 In the four decades since then, Porter's thinking and the five forces he coined have become the gold standard for understanding an industry and developing competitive strategy.

-The new 5 forces shaping strategy in a COVID world
+The new 5 forces shaping strategy in a post-pandemic world

-To develop effective business strategy amid a highly disruptive pandemic leaders must augment Porter's classic framework to take account for the unique factors driving uncertainty in the current crisis.
+To develop effective business strategy amid a highly disruptive pandemic leaders must augment Porter's classic five forces framework to take into account the unique factors driving uncertainty in the current crisis.